Are Calcium Supplements Effective

 The recommended daily intake of calcium varies depending on age, gender, and life stage.
 Generally, adults aged 19-50 require around 1000 mg of calcium daily, while individuals aged 51 and older need about 1200 mg.
 Pregnant and breastfeeding women have slightly higher calcium requirements.
 It is important to meet these daily calcium needs through a combination of dietary sources and, if necessary, supplements.

-See also Can Calcium Be Taken With Food
+See also Can Calcium Be Dangerous

 Sources of calcium